YorVeX/xObsAsyncImageSource/README.md

 If another image load is already triggered while the previous image load wasn't finished the previous load will be aborted in favor of the new one.

+If loading fails the async image source will keep on trying to load the image every second.
+This way if the file was locked during the last load attempt (e.g. happens when it is updated at the exact time the image source tries to read the file) it will be updated a second later (whereas the original image source [would never recover from this until the image file is updated once more](https://github.com/obsproject/obs-studio/issues/3275)).

 ### Usage scenarios
 You should prefer this image source over the original one whenever images are not only (re-)loaded once on startup of OBS but also during runtime.
 This is the case when: